commonshost/dohnut/docs/pihole/README.md

 Dohnut works with Pi-hole as a local upstream DNS server.
 Dohnut encrypts outbound DNS queries and can load-balance between multiple DoH providers for performance and privacy benefits.
 Additional countermeasures supported by Dohnut can be enabled to deter tracking even by DoH providers.

+Tip: See the [Dohnut with Docker Compose](../docker-compose-pihole) guide for an easy way to run Pi-hole and Dohnut together.

 ## Deploy Dohnut

 Dohnut can run on the same device as Pi-hole.
 A popular approach is to [set up Raspbian Linux on a Raspberry Pi](../raspbian).